PedrobyJoao/nwaku-eval/README.md

 ## Future work

+### Reliability of experiment run units

+Each experiment unit ran just once.

+So if we're testing how the number of messages affects bandwidth, we're running each one of the following inputs only once: `[1, 2, 8, 16...]` (each element is the number of total messages published).

+It would be more reliable, if we ran each experiment unit multiple times so that we could average out the results and eliminate fluctuations between experiments.

+The code change here is simple: we just have to add one additional loop when running experiment units as `for t in range(NUM_TRIALS):`.

+Though, the experiments would get longer and more bug-prone.

+> There are some bugs that I didn't fix so the longer the experiment, more likely it will fail.
+>
+> The main one is port binding for the APIs which sometimes it's already in use since we're deploying
+> nodes in parallel.
+>
+> Solution is superficially described on the [backlog](#backlog) section of this README.

 ### Delay & Rate Analysis

 Investigate how delay is affected by: number, payload size and rate of messages.